 |Location:||Kings Cross, London|

-Your role will encompass communicating with stakeholders, acting as a lead point of contact for technical resources and ensuring access to up-to-date and accurate information for students, academics, fellow technicians and other university staff.
-You will also attend certain University and College Committees and deputise for the Head of Technical Resources where necessary.
+Your role will encompass communicating with stakeholders, acting as a lead point of contact for technical support, and ensuring access to up-to-date and accurate information for students, academics, fellow technicians, and other university staff.

 We are UAL